 Founded in 2008, Pulse is a semiannual magazine produced by student journalists in the Lawrence Herbert School of Communication.
 The goal of Pulse is to inform, advocate for, and tell the stories of individuals and communities across Long Island.
 Pulse is committed to community journalism and the staff hopes to amplify the voices of many unheard in today’s society, all while reporting the truth.
 View the Spring 2022 publication here.

 For more information about Pulse, contact the Department of Journalism, Media Studies, & Public Relations.

 (Society of Professional Journalists)

-The chapter's purpose is to bring students, faculty and professionals together to discuss issues facing journalism today.
-Additionally, we hope to polish writing, reporting, and broadcast skills.
+The purpose of Hofstra's chapter is to bring students, faculty, and professionals together to discuss issues facing journalism today.
+Additionally, we hope to polish writing, reporting, and broadcasting skills.
 The student SPJ chapter is a subsection of the Long Island Press Club, the professional organization of journalists living or working on Long Island.
 The two groups work together closely on various journalistic projects and social events.
 The Hofstra chapter regularly sponsors career conferences, discussion groups, and field trips, all on the cutting edge of journalism.

 Faculty Advisor: Professor Chris Vaccaro

 The Swing Agency is a student-led integrated communication agency that has partnered with Hofstra’s Institute of Innovation and Entrepreneurship, serving clients in the NY metro area that either address issues affecting disadvantaged communities or serve diverse communities.